Chapter Five: Hallet Dismissed/Thornton Appointed

 Credit Scott for business forms and contracts.
 Give Thornton credit for writing "the various Members of the Work, to preserve an elegant Correspondence."
 Four days later, Thornton sent a personal letter to Trumbull that was sent with an official offer to Hadfield.
 His personal letter gave some idea why he changed his mind about hiring Hadfield.
 He boasted to Trumbull that he was "pleased" that his appointment as a commissioner "will afford me an opportunity of correcting some wilful errors which have been fallen into by those jealous men who objected to my plan, because I was not regularly brought up an architect.”
 Both Hallet and Hoban objected to his plan.
 It seems that "elegant correspondence" required two superintendents.
 Hoban would have to stay at the President's house and Hadfield could assist in allowing Thornton to change the Capitol design.
 He had told Lear that the "approved plan" did not require Hadfield's assistance.
 In his letter to Trumbull, the approved plan became "the general plan."
 He asked Trumbull "to represent to Mr. Hadfield that the general plan is adopted, but there may be particular parts that will require minute attention, and I shall be always happy in consulting the taste of Mr. Hadfield.
 I have much pleasure in expectation, for he will be a pleasing acquisition to me.”
 In the same letter, Thornton asked Trumbull to send him a copy in miniature of the Farnese Hercules.
 Since Hallet had not preserved Thornton's portico in his July 1793 revision of the plan, Hercules no longer mounted the pediment.
 Thornton planned to restore him.
 Of course, the statuette requested was only for a niche on his Georgetown house.
 Trumbull didn't react to Thornton's boasting but did advise Hadfield "to avoid any circumstances that may thwart their [the commissioners'] views or give them offence."
 He also intimated that except for L'Enfant, no one in America would "be your equal in knowledge in your profession."(33)

 The president did not react to the board hiring Hadfield.
 At the end of a January 7 letter to Commissioner Carroll, he briefly mentioned the Capitol: "For a variety of reasons, unnecessary to be enumerated, tho’ some of them are very important, I could wish to see the force of your means directed to the Capitol in preference to the other public buildings."
 Perhaps, he did not necessarily want an elegant correspondence of the various members.
 He probably addressed his letter to Carroll alone because what vexed the president was largely the fault of the old board.
 Greenleaf decided not to go to Holland.
 Instead, he did exactly what the president expected the commissioners to do, and he did it in a spectacular fashion.
-He persuaded Thomas Law, a Nabob, as men who got rich in India trade were called, to buy 500 of the speculators' federal city lots for $180,000.
-That is, Law paid $360 a lot that Greenleaf bought for $80.
+He persuaded Thomas Law, a Nabob, as Englishmen who got rich in India were called, to buy 500 of the speculators' federal city lots for $180,000.
+That is, Law paid $360 a lot that Greenleaf had bought for $80.
 The president was dumbfounded.
 He wrote to Carroll and asked why the commissioners had sold lots to Greenleaf so cheaply, and why didn't they make the sale that Greenleaf did?
-In reply, Carroll pointed out that thanks to the contract the old board made with Greenleaf and a clause precluding him selling lots to speculators, Law would have to build 166 houses in the next four years.
+In reply, Carroll pointed out that thanks to the contract the old board made with Greenleaf and a clause precluding him from selling lots to speculators, Law would have to build 166 houses in the next four years.
 The advent of Law has some bearing on Thornton' fame.
 In 1995, the design of Law's largest house, which had oval rooms, would be attributed to Thornton.(34)

 Ironically, Blois's chart of the wavy terrain of Capitol Hill, not Hallet's designs, allowed Thornton to once again address the needs of the Capitol.
 Work on the foundation would resume in the spring.
 The president had not allowed putting the building higher on the hill which necessitated a decision on scheduling the removal of ground behind the building.
 The old board assumed the grounds around the Capitol site could be dug up by brick makers.
 Blois's map of Capitol Hill showed where the clay had to be removed.
 Thornton had a different idea: raise the foundation higher.
 To gain a scientific understanding of the problem, the doctor followed in Blois's footsteps.
 As he put it in his report to the president: "Being cautious of admitting any Information on this important Subject, without investigating the minutiæ myself, I went over the Ground with a very accurate Instrument, and took the different heights, which I found corresponded so nearly to the Elevations given by Monsr Blois, that I may, with great propriety proceed upon his Reports as Data, in calculating the difference of the Expence of raising the foundation and of removing the Ground."

 In that era, a basement was above ground and provided a service entrance to the building a story below its principal rooms.
 In his April 1793 amplification of his design, Thornton described his basement as 20 feet high, and the floor above it as "The Grand Story."
-While he accepted the changes inspired by Jefferson that Hallet made that made his ground floor the principal story, he thought the exterior walls should still make the ground floor look like the basement.
+While he accepted the changes inspired by Jefferson that Hallet made that made the ground floor the principal story, he thought the exterior walls should still make the ground floor look like the basement.
 He distinguished his basement by facing it with rusticated stone which exhibited a rough cut that made pleasing contrast with the smooth noble facade above with its Classical columns.
 Having the rusticated basement was critical for Thornton.
 The basement justified the smaller columns on top of the basement that made his design seem light and economical.
 Not having one would clearly be a repudiation of his design ideas.

 However, his report on the basement is rather spare, only three paragraphs.
 What limited his prose was the same factor that left a gaping hole in the portion of the report the board sent to the president accounting for past and estimating future expenditures for the Capitol.
 The board blamed the conduct "of Mr Hallet whose capricious and obstinate refusal to deliver up such Sections of the Capitol as were Wanting obliged the late Commissioners to discharge him, and occasioned some difficulties in this business."
 That language sounded like something Thornton would write.
 However, the report included a sentence that cost conscious Scott likely wrote.
 The board mooted the debate between Hallet's courtyard and Thornton's portico: "... we beg leave to Suggest the Idea whether it would not be prudent in the present State of our funds to forego carrying on more of that building than the immediate accommodation of Congress may require."(36)

 Hallet probably had not inverted the order of things.
 In the designs Hallet drew before he came to the city, he also had a rusticated basement.
 In his January 1793 drawing, made after he had been on site for seven month, he realized that the building needed a "sub-basement," which is to say a basement partially underground, that "will raise the first floor to some steps above the highest ground...."
-That is to say, Hallet knew the site on the side of the hill was not level.
+Hallet knew the site on the side of the hill was not level.
 The elevation Hallet drew has his sub-basement dignified with rusticated stone.
 He wasn't inverting anything, only coping with the rough terrain.

 When Thornton finished his reports is uncertain.
 He never made a fair copy of them as stand alone documents.
-He did include his lengthy report on the foundation in a letter he handed to the president on March 12.
+He would include his lengthy report on the foundation in a letter he handed to the president on March 12.
 The whole exercise was embarrassed by a letter the president sent to the commissioners on January 28 which suggested that Thornton was writing the wrong reports.
-The president urged that planning
+The president urged that planning begin for a National University in the federal city.
+Once a plan was adopted, he would donate 50 shares of Potomac Company stock to endow the institution.
+However, "as the design of this University has assumed no form with which I am acquainted; and as I am equally ignorant who the persons are that have taken, or are disposed to take, the maturation of the plan upon themselves, I have been at a loss to whom I should make this communication of my intentions."

 Thornton wrote the commissioners' reply to the president 's January 28 letter and it hailed Thornton for what he had not done: "Many have suggested in part what ought to be done in forming a general plan.
 None has yet been presented, but the Board was informed, some time ago, that Dr Thornton has long had it in Contemplation to lay such an one before the Executive, and has made some progress in digesting it."
 Actually, Blodget was the man doing the spade work for the University.
 In January, he notified Thornton that he had convened a committee of artists who were "busily employed in the affairs of the national university.
 We are now on the college of painting."(38)

-Street NW.
+Already embarrassed by not having a report on the University, just before he left for Philadelphia, his colleague Scott gulled him into becoming the messenger of bad news for the president.
+While only 5 years older than Thornton, Scott did not see him as a rival.
+Indeed, as lawyers were prone to do with those who had not navigated the Inns of Courts in London, he patronized the slightly younger doctor.
+However, Scott knew he had enemies.
+His efforts to win appointment to the federal bench had been stymied by a rumor that he was disloyal during the revolution.
+The lawyer he replaced on the board, Thomas Johnson, had been Maryland's governor during the Revolution.
+A paragraph in the long the report the board had sent to the president disputed the right of former commissioner Johnson to buy lots from Greenleaf along Rock Creek just north of the stone bridge at K Street NW.
 Greenleaf had no right to pick water lot when he asked for deeds for the 6,000 lots he had contracted to buy.
 Thornton totally agreed with Scott but didn't calculate what impression might be made by the three page letter on the controversy that Scott asked him to deliver to the secretary of state.
 The president already had a bad impression of the business.
-Before Thornton arrived the president received a letter from Commissioner Carroll regretting that ill health forced him to submit his resignation.
+Before Thornton arrived, the president received a letter from Commissioner Carroll regretting that ill health forced him to submit his resignation.
 A few days later the president had a letter in hand from ex-commissioner Stuart warning that in regards to the dispute with Johnson "the Commissioners are in my opinion in an error; and have acted with too much precipitation."
 Carroll's replacement had to be "a ⟨Law⟩ character of considerable eminence."
 Left unsaid but clearly implied was that Scott and Thornton had to be checked.(39)

 1. on audit see Commrs. to GW 11-12 March 1793 & Commrs. to GW, 3 November 1793 on piecework, Carroll to Williamson 7 May 1794, Commrs. to Williamson 17 & 19 May 1794, Commrs. to Hallet, 25 June 1794, RG42 NA; Hoban's dislike of Williamson was likely based on the Scot's anti-Irish and anti-Catholic insults, see Williamson to GW, 11 July 1796.
 On McDermott Roe see ; .